HARDWOOD FLOORING FAQs

 A: First have a professional installer measure your space for the square footage requirements as well as get their recommended square footage of additional material that is always recommended for any flooring project.

 Q: How to find a certified hardwood installer?

 Q: Why is Emily Morrow Home Hardwood better than all the others?

 A: The wood is “premium,” and not just in name.
-Overall you get more wood, seven cross-plies of hardwood make it incredibly versatile and more dimensionally stable; thicker than the others at 5/8 inch thickness as compared to lesser 1/2 inch engineered products.
+Overall you get more wood, seven cross-plies of hardwood make it incredibly versatile and more dimensionally stable; Our products are thicker than the others at 5/8 inch thickness as compared to lesser 1/2 inch engineered products.
 Design is anything but ordinary; it is carefully researched to resemble looks that are timeless and yet contemporary; and did I mention it is sourced from 100 percent US responsibly forested hardwood?
 When you walk across these floors, they sound as if they’ve been there forever, making them authentic and luxurious…and they add lifelong value and charm to your home.